What Is IBS? Everything You Need to Know About Irritable Bowel Syndrome

 Which medications help with IBS?

-Some medications can relieve various symptoms of irritable bowel syndrome.
-Common to all remedies is that they can only alleviate symptoms; they do not combat the cause of IBS.
-In addition to probiotics, anticonvulsant substances, and herbal remedies, antidepressants are also occasionally used to treat IBS-related pain.
+Some IBS medications can relieve various symptoms of irritable bowel syndrome.
+Medications for IBS work by addressing and alleviating symptoms.
+Medications for IBS do not combat the root causes of IBS.
+In addition to probiotics, and antispasmodic or spasmolytic substances (medication to suppress muscle spasms), herbal remedies, and antidepressants are also occasionally used to treat IBS-related pain.

 Is IBS dangerous?

-Since the quality of life of sufferers is often impacted, many worry about whether life expectancy is reduced for those who suffer from IBS for a long period.
-So far, however, these fears have not been confirmed.
+Since the quality of life of people with IBS is often impacted, many worry about whether life expectancy is reduced for those who suffer from IBS for a long period.
+Currently, there is no data to support a reduction in lifespan for people with IBS.

 Staudacher HM, Lomer MCE, Farquharson FM, et al. A Diet Low in FODMAPs Reduces Symptoms in Patients With Irritable Bowel Syndrome and A Probiotic Restores Bifidobacterium Species: A Randomized Controlled Trial.
 Gastroenterology.
 2017;153(4):936-947. doi:10.1053/j.gastro.2017.06.010